UiPath/ProcessMining-devkit-connector/documentation/system_specific.md

 ### Connector transformation design flowchart
 \<Connector design flowchart that visually shows on a high level how the data 'flows' through the connector.
 At least include input and output tables.>

+## How to extend the connector
+### Adding output attributes
+\<Describe how to add output attributes to the connector.>

+### Adding activities
+\<Describe how to add activities to the connector.>

+### Adding business data
+\<Describe how to add business data (tags, due dates) to the connector.
+This section is only applicable if the connector outputs files for TemplateOne.>

 ## Limitations, known issues, common problems
 ### Limitations
 \<List all known limitations.>